QuaternionPi/Pedestrian-Trip-Planner/README.md

 ## To run

-First, download OpenStreetMap data from <https://download.geofabrik.de/north-america/canada/british-columbia.html>
+First, download OpenStreetMap .zip file from <https://download.geofabrik.de/north-america/canada/british-columbia.html>
 and unzip it to a folder.

 Then, call the program by running